wikic/wikic/README.md

 A `context` passed to a plugin is an Object which contains some of the following properties:

-- src: String, absolute path of source
+- src: string, absolute path of source
-- dist: String, absolute path of destination
+- dist: string, absolute path of destination
-- data: String, content of document
+- data: string, content of document
 - site: Object, site config
 - page: Object, page config
-- renderContext: Object, nunjucks render context, contains [variables for layout](#variablesinlayouts)
+- renderContext: Object, nunjucks render context, contains [`variables in layouts`](#variables-in-layouts)
 - IS_DOC: Boolean, whether in docsPath

-Add a plugin by passing it to [wikic.beforeWrite](#wikicbeforewriteplugin) or [wikic.afterRead](#wikicafterreadplugin).
+Add a plugin by passing it to [`wikic.beforeWrite`](#wikicbeforewriteplugin) or [`wikic.afterRead`](#wikicafterreadplugin).

 ### Configuration and Front Matter